 The coffee cake batter is thick which means the blueberries and streusel won't sink to the bottom while the cake is baking.

-Place the butter, brown sugar, granulated sugar and vanilla extract in the bowl of a stand mixer.
-Beat the contents on medium-high until the sugar and butter are light and fluffy
+Place the butter, brown sugar, granulated sugar, and vanilla extract in the bowl of a stand mixer.
+With the paddle attachment cream sugar and butter, until they're light and fluffy.

 Add the eggs one at a time, beating each one in thoroughly after each addition.
 Beating the eggs in one at a time ensures that they are completely emulsified into the batter.

-Add the all-purpose flour in three parts and the buttermilk in two parts alternately, mixing on low after each addition.
+Add the flour mixture in three parts and the buttermilk in two parts alternately, mixing on low after each addition.
 The final batter should be thick and creamy.

-Scrape the batter into the prepared pan.
-Scatter the streusel and fresh blueberries evenly over the top of the batter.
+Pour the batter into the prepared pan lined with parchment paper.
+Smooth the top with an offset spatula and scatter the streusel and fresh blueberries evenly over the top of the batter.

 Pro Tips for Making This Recipe